 The current study examined the interaction between the stress systems (SNS and HPA-A) and baseline reproductive hormones in mediating the effects of psychosocial stress on declarative memory.
-HPA activation and SNS activation were evaluated noninvasively via the measurement of the levels of salivary cortisol and alpha-amylase, respectively.
+HPA activation and SNS activation were evaluated noninvasively via the measurement of salivary cortisol and alpha-amylase levels, respectively.
 Salivary alpha-amylase (sAA) secretion increases in response to adrenergic stimulation and, consequently, is recognized as a sensitive biomarker for stress-related SNS activation (Nater and Rohleder, 2009).
-We hypothesized that stress (induced via the Trier Social Stress Test; TSST) would hinder declarative memory performance as measured by the Rey auditory verbal learning test, and that this effect will depended on the interaction between the baseline levels of reproductive hormones and the reactivity of stress factors (cortisol and sAA).
+We hypothesized that stress, induced via the Trier Social Stress Test (TSST), would hinder declarative memory performance, as measured by the Rey Auditory Verbal Learning Test, and that this effect would depend on the interaction between baseline levels of reproductive hormones and the reactivity of stress factors (i.e., cortisol and sAA).

-Methods
+Method

 Participants

-The study sample included 112 young men (N = 39) and women (N = 73).
-Of the female participants, 37 were taking oral contraceptives (Oral Contraceptives group; OC).
-The other 36 were not using oral contraceptives and were at the mid-luteal phase (day 21) of their menstrual cycle at the time of the study (Luteal Phase group; LP).
-Participants were recruited from among college students by advertisements.
-After signing an informed consent form, the volunteers completed a questionnaire regarding their health, habits, and demographic details to verify that they met the inclusion criteria: participants could have no serious medical, gynecological, or hormonal problems and no psychopathologies that may affect hormonal regulation (e.g. depression), ADHD; or learning disabilities, and they had to be nonsmokers.
-In addition, to be included in the OC group, women had to use using contraceptive pills containing 25 mg of estradiol (Ethinylestradiol) and 75 mg of progestin (Gestodene).
+The study sample included 112 young men (n= 39) and women (n = 73).
+Of the women, 37 were taking oral contraceptives (Oral Contraceptives group; OC).
+The remaining 36 women were not using oral contraceptives and were in the mid-luteal phase (day 21) of their menstrual cycle at the time of the study (Luteal Phase group; LP).
+Participants were college students and were recruited through advertisements on campus.
+After signing an informed consent form, participants completed a questionnaire regarding their health, habits, and demographic details to verify that they met the inclusion criteria.
+Exclusions included serious medical, gynecological, or hormonal problems; psychopathologies that may affect hormonal regulation (e.g., depression); ADHD or other learning disabilities; and being a smoker.
+In addition, to be included in the OC group, women had to be taking contraceptive pills containing 25 mg of estradiol (Ethinylestradiol) and 75 mg of progestin (Gestodene).
 These doses are considered moderate and are commonly prescribed.
-The women included in the LP group could not have used oral contraceptives for at least six months prior to the study, had a regular menstrual cycle, and were not pregnant or lactating.
-These participants were monitored for at least 3 months prior to the study to verify the regularity of their cycle and reported for testing to the research laboratory on the twenty-first day of their cycle, using the day of onset of the last menstruation as a reference point.
-Participants had to be awake for at least 1 hour before testing to enable control of circadian fluctuations in cortisol.
-The final sample had a mean age of 24.61 (SD = 2.60) years and a mean BMI of 23.09 (SD = 3.21).
+Inclusion criteria of women in the LP group included not having used oral contraceptives for at least six months prior to the study, having a regular menstrual cycle, and not being pregnant or lactating.
+Participants in the LP group were monitored for at least 3 months prior to the study to verify the regularity of their cycles and arrived to the research laboratory to participate in the study on the twenty-first day of their cycle, using the day of onset of their last menstruation as the reference point.
+All participants had to be awake for at least 1 hour before testing to control for circadian fluctuations in cortisol.
+The final sample had a mean age of 24.61 years (SD = 2.60) and a mean BMI of 23.09 (SD = 3.21).
 All participants were native Hebrew speakers.

 The Institutional Ethics Review Board approved the complete study protocol.
-Each volunteer who was accepted to the study received $25 in compensation.
+Participants received $25 in compensation for taking part in the study.

 Experimental Procedure

-The experimental sessions took place in the laboratory of the YVC Psychology Department between 8:00–10:00 AM, a time period during which testosterone levels are at their peak and subsequently gradually decline till the evening (Dabbs and de La Rue; 1991; Diver et al., 2003).
-All participants were tested more than an hour after awakening to avoid a possible confounding between cortisol rise due to stress induction and rise due to the cortisol awakening response, which reaches its peak 30 minutes following awakening (Ghiciuc et al., 2011).
+The experimental sessions took place in the laboratory of the YVC Psychology Department between 8:00–10:00 AM, a time period during which testosterone levels are at their peak, before they subsequently decline gradually throughout the day (Dabbs and de La Rue; 1991; Diver et al., 2003).
+All participants were tested at least one hour after awakening to avoid the possibility that the cortisol increase would be due to the awakening response (which reaches its peak 30 minutes after awakening) (Ghiciuc et al., 2011), rather than the stress induction.